Aero L-39 Albatros: Ukraine

+On 25 August 2023, two Ukrainian L-39s collided during a combat mission over Zhytomyr, killing three pilots.
+Among those killed was combat pilot Andrii Pilshchykov, an Order of Courage recipient more commonly known by his callsign "Juice", who had become famous in the west for his articulate appeals early in the war for allies to supply F-16s to Ukraine.

 Civilian use

 While newer versions are now replacing older L-39s in service, thousands remain in active service as trainers, and many are finding new homes with private warbird owners all over the world.
-It has been claimed that the L-39's desirability stems from the fact that it is "the only available second-generation jet trainer".
+It has been claimed that the L-39's desirability stems from it being "the only available second-generation jet trainer".
 This trend is particularly evident in the United States, where their $200,000–$300,000 price puts them in range of moderately wealthy pilots looking for a fast, agile personal jet.
 Their popularity led to a purely L-39 Jet class being introduced at the Reno Air Races in 2002, though it has since been expanded to include other, similar aircraft.